Corporate Governance : Balancing the Interests of a Company’s Stakeholders

 Seen in countries like Japan and South Korea, often involves close ties between businesses and government, with an emphasis on consensus decision-making.

-Challenges in Corporate Governance
+Challenges in CG

-Effective governance faces numerous challenges, including managing the interests of diverse stakeholder groups, ensuring ethical conduct and accountability, and adapting to changing legal and regulatory environments.
+Effective governance faces numerous challenges, including managing the rights of diverse stakeholder groups, ensuring ethical conduct and accountability, and adapting to changing legal and regulatory environments.
 The global nature of modern corporations can also complicate governance, requiring boards to navigate different cultural norms and business practices.